Merquice/NanoBtFix/README.md

 Although the patch is temporary and disappears after reboot, low-level firmware modification always carries some risk.

-Use at your own risk.
+Use at your own risk!
+I am not responsible if you damage your Nano.

 ## Credits